-Job Description & Duties Operate equipment used for the release, control, or utilization of nuclear energy to assist scientists in laboratory or production activities.
+Occupation Description Operate equipment used for the release, control, or utilization of nuclear energy to assist scientists in laboratory or production activities.

 - Collect air, water, gas or solid samples for testing to determine radioactivity levels or to ensure appropriate radioactive containment.

 - Warn maintenance workers of radiation hazards and direct workers to vacate hazardous areas.

 - Set control panel switches to route electric power from sources and direct particle beams through injector units.

 - Decontaminate objects by cleaning them using soap or solvents or by abrading using brushes, buffing machines, or sandblasting machines.

 - Follow policies and procedures for radiation workers to ensure personnel safety.